thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_10.md

 ### 9. KEY QUOTES

-* **"The Biden Administration is seeking to transform the food system in a way that would fundamentally alter the relationship between the government and agriculture." (p.
-302)**  This quote reflects Bakst's opposition to the Biden Administration's approach to agriculture.
+* **"The Biden Administration is seeking to transform the food system in a way that would fundamentally alter the relationship between the government and agriculture." <sup>(302)</sup>**  This quote reflects Bakst's opposition to the Biden Administration's approach to agriculture.
-* **"Government overreach in agriculture has led to distorted markets, reduced innovation, and waste and inefficiency." (p.
-303)**  This quote summarizes Bakst's critique of government intervention in agriculture.
+* **"Government overreach in agriculture has led to distorted markets, reduced innovation, and waste and inefficiency." <sup>(303)</sup>**  This quote summarizes Bakst's critique of government intervention in agriculture.
-* **"We must eliminate or reform farm subsidies, roll back regulations, and promote free trade." (p.
-306)**  This quote outlines Bakst's vision for a more market-oriented approach to agriculture.
+* **"We must eliminate or reform farm subsidies, roll back regulations, and promote free trade." <sup>(306)</sup>**  This quote outlines Bakst's vision for a more market-oriented approach to agriculture.
-* **"We must move food and nutrition programs to HHS, where they can be administered more effectively and efficiently." (p.
-332)**  This quote reflects Bakst's desire to reduce the role of the USDA.
+* **"We must move food and nutrition programs to HHS, where they can be administered more effectively and efficiently." <sup>(332)</sup>**  This quote reflects Bakst's desire to reduce the role of the USDA.
-* **"We must restore freedom and prosperity to American agriculture." (p.
-340)**  This quote encapsulates Bakst's belief that a free market approach is the best way to achieve these goals.
+* **"We must restore freedom and prosperity to American agriculture." <sup>(340)</sup>**  This quote encapsulates Bakst's belief that a free market approach is the best way to achieve these goals.

 ### 10. SUMMARY & SIGNIFICANCE